voxowl/minecraft-plugins/plugins/mc2vox/README.md

 # VoxelWitch

-VoxelWitch is a plugin that allows you to export portions of your Minecraft world into [Magicavoxel](https://ephtracy.github.io) `.vox` files using [WorldEdit](https://dev.bukkit.org/projects/worldedit) selection.
+VoxelWitch is a plugin that allows you to export portions of your Minecraft world into [Magicavoxel](https://ephtracy.github.io) `.vox` files (compatible with WorldEdit).

 ## How to install

 ⚠️ Make sure that you are using the Java version of Minecraft.
 ⚠️ Your Minecraft server has to be a Bukkit server such as [Spigot](https://spigotmc.org) or [Paper](https://papermc.io) (Paper is recommended over Spigot)

-1. Put [WorldEdit](https://dev.bukkit.org/projects/worldedit/files) and VoxelWitch jarfiles in `/plugins` folder
+1. Put VoxelWitch jarfile in `/plugins` folder, you can add [WorldEdit](https://dev.bukkit.org/projects/worldedit/files) plugin if you want
 2. Start your server
 3. Enjoy! ✨